Rashmika-Dineth/Linux/Assignment 6/ReadMe.md

 ![](./Images/19.png)

-    - 1. To trobuleshoot this error first we need to identify there are no any word mistypings.
+    - 1. To troubleshoot this error first we need to identify there are no any word mistypings.
     - 2. Search the package using `apt search fakepackage` it will not display a list of similar packages if the package is incorrect.

 ![](./Images/20.png)